Asset Processor Service

-Node.js microservice for generating 3D model thumbnails and animated previews.
+Node.js microservice for processing 3D model assets — generating thumbnails, animated previews, waveforms, and more.
 Operates independently from the .NET Web API, communicating via REST API and SignalR.

 Quick Start